Squadron Leader Geoffrey Donald Emms

 Shortly afterwards Pilot Officer Manger pounced on two Me.109s attacking a Hurricane – although he shot one down and drove the other off, Pilot Officer Whittaker was not seen again.

 Geoffrey Donald Emms was the eldest son of Henry Donald Hastings Emms and Kate Mary, nee Dann, Emms.
-His younger brother, Roy, was born in 1911.
+His younger brother, Gerald Hastings Emms, was born in 1911.

 Squadron Leader Geoffrey Donald Emms is commemorated on Panel 3 of the Runnymede Memorial and in the Roll of Honour of St. John’s College, Cambridge.